 Therefore, excellent knowledge of the subject by the teacher is necessary, but not sufficient.
 A teacher's communicability is very useful, but not sufficient.
 Teaching in the Auditorium does not meet the modern needs of education.
 The model of a teacher with excellent knowledge of a subject and communicability who teaches in an Auditorium is no longer the best response in Education.
-We know of excellent University tutors who try to teach in a learnerwith two hundred people, receiving questions from students and responding
+We know of excellent University tutors who try to teach in a learnercentred approach even in amphitheatres with two hundred people, receiving questions from students and responding to them.